Maine Coon Grooming Tips for Pet Owners: Tools & Bathing

 Regardless of coat type, shedding is inevitable.
 And whether your Maine Coon is grooming himself (hello, hairballs!) or you’re brushing him, loose hair will be part of your life.

-Bathing Your Maine Coon
+Reasons to Bathe Your Maine Coon Cat

 How Often to Bathe (Kitten vs. Adult)